D |

 The propeller can also be replaced by a solid rod of equal mass.
 Then the moment of inertia will be

-This value will represent an upper limit because the blade mass is not distributed evenly along the radius - a propeller has more mass located close to the hub and less towards the tips).
+This value will represent more like an upper limit because the blade mass is not distributed evenly along the radius - a propeller has more mass located close to the hub and less towards the tips).

-Finally the propeller can be thought of being replace by a solid thin disk of equal mass
+Even more conservatively, the propeller can be thought of being replace by a solid thin disk of equal mass

 Here it is assumed that the propeller mass is distributed evenly over the disc area.